 Mackinac Island Carriage Tours - Mackinac Island, Michigan |

-Then you board a larger 35 passenger, three hitch carriage to travel through the interior of the Island and Mackinac Island State Park.
-Along the way, your driver will point out wild flowers and other island feature such as the three cemeteries, skull cave and the Fort Holmes Rifle Range.
+After the break at the Carriage Museum, you board a larger 35 passenger, three hitch carriage to travel through the interior of Mackinac Island and Mackinac Island State Park.
+Along the way, your driver will point out wild flowers and other island feature such as the three cemeteries, Skull Cave and the Fort Holmes Rifle Range.

 You reboard the same carriage to continue your tour.
 Near the end of this stretch of the drive, you will pass the Scout Barracks which accommodates up to 54 Michigan Boy and Girls Scouts participating in the Mackinac Island Scout Service Camp and Governor's Honor Guard.
 The program began with eight Eagle Scouts in 1929. one of whom was Gerald Ford, who became the thirty eighth President of the United States.
 Over 30,000 youth have participated over the years and the two story barracks was constructed in 1935.
 The next stop is at Fort Mackinac, where you may leave the tour to visit the 18th Century Fort (fee) without having to climb the hill from the city below.
 Following a tour of the Fort, you may rejoin the carriage tour as space is available or continue on your own.